 In reading this book, you’ll find …

 2. It to be helpful.
 As I said earlier, the Netflix documentary was heavy.
 But it didn’t offer much hope – other than a “let’s stop using so much social media” approach.
 Newport has put together a practical series of steps that can be done to take hold of your technology use and allow you to control it rather than it controlling you.
-I hate being told that change is needed, without being given the steps towards said change.
+I hate being told that change is needed, without being given the steps towards change.
 Newport gives those steps in a completely accessible way.

 3. It is realistic.
 Newport doesn’t even begin to suggest that digital minimalism will look the same for you as it does for me.
 The book is full of principles that will make digital minimalism possible if followed, but the applications of these principles will display themselves differently in each person’s life based on each person’s values and responsibilities.

 Newport says that we must base our technology usage off of our values – not the other way around.
 But he never actually tells you what your values should be.
 He takes it a step further by giving real life examples of a variety of different people in a variety of different situations.
-They all fit with the principles he offers, but he makes it clear that these are suggestions as to how to fulfill the principles in your own life.
-Realistically, Newport has found a formula that is successful in banishing every objection one would have to the necessity of practicing digital minimalism in their own life.
+They all fit with the principles he offers, but he makes it clear that these are just suggestions as to how to fulfill the principles in your own life.
+Realistically, Newport has found a formula that is successful in banishing almost every objection one would have to the necessity of practicing digital minimalism in their own life.

 Why do I go into so much detail for you?
-One is to rehash it for my own brain.
+One is to rehash it in my own brain.
 I have made some drastic changes to my technology usage in the past month, and will be continuing to do so.

 But as a piano teacher and blogger, I know that my focus is of the utmost importance.
 In and out of the studio, I want to take hold of those things that I know “make the good life good.”
 Why settle for less?
 Why model less for my students?

 Digital minimalism may just be the next step needed in becoming the best piano teacher you and I can be for our students today 🙂